 GSIS Scholarship requirements

-To apply for the GESP SY 2021-2022 grant, here are the documents you should submit:
+To apply for a GSIS scholarship, here are the documents you should submit:

 - Certificate of registration of grades

-- Certificate from a college verifying that you are enrolled or accepted during the current academic year and which indicates your course, the duration of your course, and your year level.
+- Certificate from a college verifying that you're enrolled or accepted during the current academic year and which indicates your course, the duration of your course, and your year level

 - Grade of at least 80% with no incomplete or failed ratings in any subject within the previous year.